Personalized Two-sided Dose Interval: Preliminary

 The interval rules can be more useful than the single-level dose assignment rules when one or more of the following scenarios happen: (i) assigning any value in an interval yields almost the same outcome as assigning the optimal treatment rule; (ii) finding the optimal treatment rule is inefficient; (iii) an investigator has subject matter knowledge about the shape of the dose-probability curve.
 In particular, we consider a $(\alpha,\thr)$-probability dose interval (PDI) introduced in \cite{Li2018} and \cite{Chen2022}:

-In words, if a patient with characteristic $\bX$ is treated with a dose level that belongs to $[f_L(X \con \alpha, \thr), f_U(X \con \alpha, \thr)]$, the patient's outcome belongs to the desired range $\mathcal{T} \subset \mathbbm{R}$ with a probability greater than $\alpha$.
+Hereafter, we omit $(\alpha, \thr)$ in $f_L$ and $f_U$ for notational brevity.
+In words, if a study unit with characteristic $\bX$ is treated with a dose level that belongs to $[f_L(\bX), f_U(\bX)]$, the study unit's outcome belongs to the desired range $\mathcal{T} \subseteq \mathbbm{R}$ with a probability greater than or equal to $\alpha$.
 Here, $\alpha$ plays an analogous role as a confidence level in hypothesis testing because the corresponding PDI admits type I error with probability at most $1-\alpha$.
 As a result, the selection of $\alpha$ depends on the desired confidence level for a specific scientific question in view.
 In order to ensure meaningful PDIs, it is important not to set $\alpha$ too high, such as $\alpha=0.99$, as this may result in no PDI satisfying the condition, especially when $\Pr \big\{ \pot{Y}{a} \in \thr \cond \bX \big\}$ is small.
 The selection of $\alpha$ depends on the application and should ideally be guided by domain expertise.
 If such expertise is not available, we suggest choosing an $\alpha > 0.5$ or using estimated outcome regression to help determine $\alpha$.
 We remark that $\alpha$ and $\thr$ may depend on $\bX$, i.e., the probability threshold and the desired range can also be personalized.
-Hereafter, we omit $(\alpha, \thr)$ in $f_L$ and $f_U$ for notational brevity.
-In addition, let $R = \ind(Y \in \thr)$ be the indicator of whether an individual's outcome belongs to the desired range $\thr$.
+In addition, let $R = \ind(Y \in \thr)$ be the indicator of whether an individual's outcome belongs to the desired range $\thr$, which is referred to as the discretized outcome.
 The optimal PDI, denoted by $[f_L^*, f_U^*]$, is the PDI that has the longest length and belongs to $\Fmnt$.
 Formally, for a fixed $(\alpha,\thr)$, $f_L^*$ and $f_U^*$ satisfy $[f_L(\bX), f_U(\bX)] \subseteq [f_L^*(\bX), f_U^*(\bX)]$ for any $\bX$ and any $f_L$ and $f_U$ satisfying \eqref{eq-PDIcriterion}.